How box breathing works

 When to use it

 In the minutes before a difficult conversation, presentation, or interview; during a stressful workday when you notice your shoulders creeping up; whenever you need composure without losing alertness.
-Two minutes — four to six squares — is usually enough to feel the shift.
+The guided session runs 10 squares — about three minutes; even a few squares are usually enough to feel the shift.

 FAQ